danielbairamian/RL-RL/README.md

 - GamePadViewer: This is a third party application that allows to visualize the bot's action.
 I figured, what would be the point of making a bot that discovered game mechanics if we can't see them?
-GamwPadViewer launched a local web application that renders a controller, which is mapped to the Bot ingame.
+GamePadViewer launches a local web application that renders a controller, which is mapped to the Bot ingame.
-The exe file is provided for this, however the executables in the DriverInstaller folders must be run When the game is running, go to https://gamepadviewer.com/ and you should see the following:
+The exe file is provided for this, however the executables in the DriverInstaller folder must be run When the game is running, go to https://gamepadviewer.com/ and you should see the following:

 ![](https://github.com/danielbairamian/RL-RL/blob/master/ReadmeMedia/controller.png)

 To enable this, go to the run.py file in the main folder, and set CONTROLLER_VIZ to True.

-Note: If you decide to run the visualizer, and you kill the app, the visualizer will not stop running.
+Note: If you decide to run the visualizer, and you kill your simulation, the visualizer will not stop running.
 As it emulates an XBox controller, it can interfere on your computer, and you must kill it.

 In order to kill it, run the end_vis.bat file found at the root of the project.